MichaelPena7/cse15l-lab-reports/index.md

 **Lab Report 5**

-Here, I will be expanding upon Lab Report 4 and explore how I went about speeding up the process in executing steps four through nine with a bash script that encompasses the general goal of steps four through nine.
+Here, I will be expanding upon Lab Report 4 and explore how I went about speeding up the process in executing steps four through nine with a bash script that encompasses the general goal, being to edit ListExamples.java using nano!

 First, I simply copied all the command lines I used into a bash script.
-At first, I wanted to create a bash file from my ieng6 account and thoroughly create one through there.
+At first, I wanted to create a bash file from my ieng6 account directly and thoroughly create one through there.
 However, I soon realized that it would have me have to constantly edit it with "nano".
 Deeming this as tedious with all the \<Ctrl+O> and \<Ctrl+X> I would have to do, I decided to simply create a bash file called "test.sh" and simulate what I am meant to do before logging into my ieng6 account.

-Here is all the commands I inputted into test.sh, which came directly from my Lab Report 4.
+Here is all the commands I inputted into test.sh, all of which came directly from my Lab Report 4.

 ![Image](lab5_1.png)